StrawChannel95/Fear-of-the-Wanderer/README.md

 ### Downloading and Installing

-The download and installation process will take a very short time, this is the smallest New Vegas list after all.
+The download and installation process will take a very short time; this is the smallest New Vegas list after all.
 Wabbajack will calculate the number of threads it will use at the start of the installation.
 To have the highest number of threads and, thus, the fastest speed, it is advised to have the working folder on an SSD.
 You can have the `Fear of the Wanderer install folder` and Downloads folders on separate drives without issue, aside from being limited by the slowest drive during Wabbajack installation.
 Click the `Play` arrow.
 If you have a Nexus Premium account, all of your downloads will be automated.
 Without Premium, you will need to manually click the Download button for each mod.
 Installation will be automated, regardless of your account status.

 - Open Wabbajack.
 - Load the Modlist from Disk.
 - Set Fear of the Wanderer to install to the `Fear of the Wanderer install folder` and download to the `Fear of the Wanderer download folder`.
 - Click the Go/Begin button.
 - Wait for Wabbajack to finish.

 ### Problems with Wabbajack

-There are a lot of different scenarios where Wabbajack will produce an error.
+There are many different scenarios where Wabbajack will produce an error.
 If you do not see an installation failure warning, do not worry about it.
 If you feel like Wabbajack is stuck or a download is hanging, just restart Wabbajack; it will pick up from exactly where you left off.
 Please rerun Wabbajack at least twice and try to manually download the file from Nexus first before posting about a failed download.
 Wabbajack will not work with a pirated version of the game.
 If you own the game on Steam, go back to the [Steam Config](#steam-config) section; if you own it on GOG, go back to the [GOG Installation and Config](#gog-installation-and-config) section.

 # Installing TTW

 >[!note]
->This section is only required if you use the TTW profile of this list, otherwise, ignore this step.
+>This section is only required if you use the TTW profile of this list; otherwise, ignore this step.

 - You then want to head over to ModPub and download the [TTW 3.3.2 Installer](https://mod.pub/ttw/133-tale-of-two-wastelands).
 - Extract the downloaded archive to a folder of your choosing.
--   You then want to run the installer as Administrator and set the path to both Fallout 3 and New Vegas, you then want to set the installation folder as the empty mod called `[No Delete] Tale of Two Wastelands`.
-You can find it by heading to where you installed MO2, going to the `mods` file, and finally going to the file named `[No Delete] Tale of Two Wastelands`, you then want to double-click while hovering the file and you want to copy the file path at the top.
+- You then want to run the installer as Administrator and set the path to both Fallout 3 and New Vegas.
+You then want to set the installation folder as the empty mod called `[No Delete] Tale of Two Wastelands`.
+You can find it by heading to where you installed MO2, going to the `mods` file, and finally going to the file named `[No Delete] Tale of Two Wastelands`.
+You then want to double-click while hovering the file and copy the file path at the top.
 - Then you wait for the installer; this will take more time if you have other processes running in the background.
 It is also CPU-bound, so if you have a good CPU, it will be faster.
 (This will approximately take between 45 minutes and 3 hours).

 # BSA Decompressor

 >[!note]
->This section is only required is you use the New Vegas profile of this list, otherwise, ignore this step.
+>This section is only required if you use the New Vegas profile of this list; otherwise, ignore this step.

 - Decompresses the vanilla BSA files to reduce loading times and stuttering.
 Can also fix certain sound effects not playing.
 - In your Installation Location, open the BSA Decompressor folder.
 - Run FNV BSA Decompressor.exe.
 - The Fallout: New Vegas and Decompressed Archives paths should be filled by default (Root folder and Data folder respectively).
--   If they aren't, close the program and re-run your game launcher to generate the required registry key,
+- If they aren't, close the program and re-run your game launcher to generate the required registry key.
--   Click Decompress, wait for the process the finish, then exit the program once finished.
+- Click Decompress, wait for the process to finish, then exit the program once finished.

 # Post-Installation

 ### Capping FPS

 > [!Important]
 > RTSS is the recommended option for AMD graphics card users.
 Special K lacks compatibility with the combination of AMD graphics cards and DXVK.
-NVIDIA graphics card users will have memory related crashes if following this section instead of the [Special K section](#special-k).
+NVIDIA graphics card users will have memory-related crashes if following this section instead of the [Special K section](#special-k).
 >
 > Special K is the recommended option for NVIDIA graphics card users.
-RTSS is not able to configure flip and interop appropriately, which causes a large amount of memory related crashes.
+RTSS is not able to configure flip and interop appropriately, which causes a large amount of memory-related crashes.
 AMD graphics card users will not be able to launch the game if following this section instead of the following [RTSS section](#rivatuner-statistics-server-rtss).

 #### RivaTuner Statistics Server (RTSS)